LeanneLibGriff/ten-repo/content/01-quality.md

 As your research progresses, new possibilities for enquiry might be revealed, and you may want to use a new method to analyse your data.
 Depending on how you recorded and stored your data, it may take a lot of time-consuming work to reconfigure your datasets before you can process the new analysis.
 While all the necessary data may exist within your datasets, there may be no simple and reliable method for extracting it.

-The principles of **tidy data** offer a way of recording your data, be it in spreadsheets or database tables, so that every element within those datasets can easily be accessed for new analysis and modelling.
+The principles of **tidy data** developed by [Hadley Wickham](https://hadley.nz/) offer a way of recording your data, be it in spreadsheets or database tables, so that every element within those datasets can easily be accessed for new analysis and modelling.
 Even if a dataset needs to be reconfigured before being imported into the new software, it will be a simple process to produce the necessary file.

 **The fundamental principles of tidy data are:**
 - Each variable is a column